jumphone/Delia/README.md

 </br>

 ## Step2.
-If you are using single-cell data as the reference, please do the following step:
+Use single-cell data as the reference:

     REF=.generate_ref(sc_exp_mat, tag)